ButterwellBooks/butterwellbooks.github.io/drafts/Tower-of-Nor.md

 ## On the Isle of the Elder Bee

-### Chapter 1: The Old Oracle of Nor
+### Chapter One: At the Oracle of Older Nor

-*Imagine that Whence why you sense all of Sound and Those spectrums of Lightning and that Odour around Waves sear from the Stars making Tremors in Ground Within mights from all Metals most Magicallii bound!*
+*Seek for the Whence in Ye sense all of Sound
+Those spectrum-long traces, spilled Odours around Waves searing through Stars casting Tremors in Ground Within mights from the Metals most Magical bound!*

 ---

-And what then,
+And what then of You,
-If you do grasp the true All?
-All Sound in its size; Lightning's surprise?
-That Odour impure within Pheromone's lure?
-Ancient Fires and Ices waged in warring devices?
-Wanderous Tremor through Ground and the Seas
-Birthing forces fled forth from the flowers and trees?
-Revealed is that mad-myriad, Nature's Name --
-As our Wailingly Woon grasps
-Truth thus the Same?
+When We grasp at Her Gnown?

+Each Song of Her shape with Lightnings imbued
+Every Lightning escape of Her Pheromone feud
+Birthed ripples Her Soils, wilds weather Her Seas Favour flows forth from Her Flowers and Trees
+Reveals the Mad Myriad, The Natural's name

+Her Wailing Woons seize at these
+Secrets the same.

+So
+See
+Your
+Powers
+Unbound

 How would you choose then, how to know what is True?